KiiPlatform/KiiReferral-iOS/README.md

 # <a name="setup-usage"/>Setup & Usage
 Getting started is easy, and as with **Kii**'s cloud SDKs - the methods and classes are simple and powerful so you can implement using only a few lines of code.

-Please visit [the wiki](https://github.com/KiiPlatform/KiiReferral-iOS/wiki) for full implementation guides and references.
+Please visit [the wiki](https://github.com/KiiPlatform/KiiReferral-iOS/wiki) for full implementation guides.
+For class references, see docs/html/index.html within the repository.